-Dear Parent / Carer of

-Date:

-In accordance with Bedford Hall Methodist Primary School's Attendance Policy, we closely monitor all children's attendance and punctuality and keep parents / carers informed of this.
+Dear Parent / Carer of In accordance with Bedford Hall Methodist Primary School's Attendance Policy, we closely monitor all children's attendance and punctuality and keep parents / carers informed of this.
 When a child's attendance drops below 90%, the government consider the child as 'persistently absent'.
 Epworth Education Trust aims to eliminate Persistent Absenteeism from all its schools, so that children can flourish and succeed.
-Research has shown associations between regular absence from school and a number of extra-familial harms and therefore we believe strongly that children must 'Attend to Achieve'.

-I am writing to inform you that your child's attendance is currently \\\\\and we have initial concerns regarding the possibility of persistent absenteeism.
+Research has shown associations between regular absence from school and a number of extra-familial harms/poor habits that continue through adulthood and therefore we believe strongly that children must 'Attend to Achieve'. am writing to inform you that your child's attendance is currentlyand we have initial concerns regarding the possibility of persistent absenteeism.
 As a school we strive to ensure all our pupils receive good quality education.
 Please support us in maintaining high standards of education and attendance by ensuring your child attends school every day that the school is open, except in a small number of circumstances.

-So far this school year, your child has been absent for \\\\\school days.
-If they miss \\\\\ more school days between now and the end of this term, they will be considered "persistently absent."
-However, if they attend every day the school is open, their attendance will increase to \\\\\% by the end of this term.
+So far this school year, your child has been absent for school days.
+This is equivalent to lessons.
+The more lessons missed, the harder it is for children to catch up with what other children have learned.
+As well as affecting academic outcomes, this affects social and emotional wellbeing due to a lack of connectedness and belonging.
+If your child misses more school days between now and the end of this term, they will be considered "persistently absent."
+However, if they begin to attend every day the school is open, their attendance will increase to% by the end of this term, and this is our aim.
 We will continue to monitor your child's attendance and if there is no improvement, we will contact you again to invite you to an attendance meeting in school.
-This meeting will enable us to 'Listen and Understand' in line with our attendance policy, and open an Attendance Contract.

-Please contact Miss Aspinal (Attendance Officer) if you would like to discuss the contents of this letter or would like to discuss any barriers to attendance you feel you need support with.
+This meeting will enable us to 'Listen and Understand' in line with our attendance policy and open an Attendance Contract.
+Please contact Miss Aspinall (Attendance Officer) if you would like to discuss the contents of this letter or would like to discuss any barriers to attendance you feel you need support with.
+Yours sincerely, Mrs Draper Headteacher Bedford Hall Methodist Primary School

-Yours sincerely,

-Mrs Draper Head of School Bedford Hall Methodist Primary School 01942 672614

-Epworth Education Trust Westleigh Lane, Leigh, WN7 5NJ

-T:01942 777706